banksjazz87/ignite-youth-sermons/theHeatOfTheMoment.md

 ## I. Introduction (1.5 minutes)

-> "Hey everyone!
-Good to see you all tonight.
-We're going to talk about something I think we can all relate to: **'The Heat of the Moment.'**
+> "Hey guys, the sermon I prepared for tonight is called: **'The Heat of the Moment.'**

-You know that feeling, right?
-When your emotions are boiling, your heart's pounding, and you just want to react right now?
+The Heat of the Moment refers to when your emotions are boiling, your heart's pounding, and you just want to react right now.

-Have you ever been in an argument with a friend or family member, and in the heat of the moment, you said something you immediately regretted?
+Has anyoune ever been in an argument with a friend or family member, and in the heat of the moment, you said something you immediately regretted?

 What about when you feel like something is totally unfair, maybe in a game or at school, and you just want to lash out?